-At first glance, a T-Bone and porterhouse look about the same; but there are definitely a few key differences.
+At first glance, a T-Bone and Porterhouse look about the same; but there are definitely a few key differences.
 Depending on your personal tastes, those nuances can be the difference in selecting a good steak or a great steak.
-Both the T-Bone and the porterhouse are cut from the same section of a steer known as the short loin; and each cut has the highly recognizable T-shaped bone with the NY strip on one side of the bone and tenderloin or “filet” on the other.
+Both the T-Bone and the Porterhouse are cut from the same section of a steer known as the short loin; and each cut has the highly recognizable T-shaped bone with the NY strip on one side of the bone and tenderloin or “filet” on the other.
 However, the size of that filet determines the classification of these two cuts.

-In order to be considered a porterhouse, the USDA requires that the filet portion of the steak be (at minimum) 1 1/4″ thick at its widest point.
-In contrast, the filet portion of the T-Bone is only required to be 1/2” thick at its widest point.
+In order to be considered a porterhouse, the USDA requires that the filet portion of the steak be (at minimum) 1 1/4″ wide at its widest point.
+In contrast, the filet portion of the T-Bone is only required to be 1/2” wide at its widest point.
 Because of this, it’s sometimes said that all porterhouses are T-Bones, but not all T-Bones are porterhouses.
 While that’s technically true, it’s important to understand that the two steaks are cut from different sections of the short loin—making each appeal to a different audience and providing further distinction.

 The porterhouse comes from the side of the short loin closest to the back of the steer, commonly referred to as the nerve end.
 As a result, the NY strip portion of the porterhouse has some intermuscular grizzle running through it; but the tenderloin portion is taken from the center cut of the loin and is substantial.
 The T-Bone, on the other hand, is cut from the side closest to the front of the steer which offers the center cut of the NY strip—void of any intermuscular grizzle.
 However, because the tenderloin tapers on that side of the short loin, the filet will be smaller.